-Find the best DAW for your home recording project with our reviews of the best available right now.
+Find the perfect DAW for your home recording project with our reviews of the best available right now.
+We take a close look at Pro Tools, Ableton, Reason, Cubase and more.

 The latest version of Pro Tools comes with over 60 virtual instruments, plug-ins, and effects.
 This gives you the creative freedom to tinker and change your sound until you get just what you’re looking for.
 It offers real time effects so you can get things exactly as you want before you start recording.
 The array and quality of the effects is really impressive.